 Clinical trials cannot fully define the range of toxicities associated with a new drug because of the relatively small number of patients enrolled in such trials and exclusion of patients with particular comorbidities or other factors that might confound interpretation of safety or efficacy findings.
 Thus, recognition and reporting of adverse events occurring during therapy with a new drug, whether or not such events appear to be caused by the drug, are extremely important.
-Clinicians administering DAA-based regimens should work with clinical pharmacists at their facilities to report such events to the VA Adverse Drug Event Reporting System (VA ADERS) as well as the U.S. Food and Drug Administration's MedWatch program (see www.pbm.va.gov/PBM/vacenterformedicationsafety/tools/VHA_Adverse_Drug_Event_Reporting_System.pdf and www.fda.gov/Safety/MedWatch/).
+Clinicians administering DAA-based regimens should work with clinical pharmacists at their facilities to report such events to the VA Adverse Drug Event Reporting System https://vhacmnwebapp3.vha.med.va.gov/adr.net/ AdrDataEntry.aspx as well as the U.S. Food and Drug Administration's MedWatch Online Voluntary Reporting Form (fda.gov).